-The GRI 403-9 "Work-related injuries", GRI 403-10 accidents with serious consequences (excluding "Work-related ill health" and GRI 407-1 "Operations and deaths) which occurred during the year and the total suppliers in which the right to freedom of association number of hours worked, multiplied by 1,000,000. and collective bargaining may be at risk" have also The death rate is calculated as the ratio between the been covered with information relating to both direct total number of deaths resulting from work-related employees and trainees and workers of contractors; accidents during the year and the total number of With regard to environmental matters, the data hours worked, multiplied by 1,000,000. is presented by Business Unit (see page 195).
-The GRI 302-1 "Energy consumption within the organisation": To determine the composition of (renewable and Yacht Business Unit includes the data relating to the Ameglia, Viareggio and Massa shipyards with reference non-renewable) electricity purchased, reference was to Sanlorenzo S.p.A., the Bluegame S.r.l. data (which made to the specific energy mix - for the years 2021 cannot yet be separated out from the overall data (also valid for 2022) and 2020 - of the supplier(s) of the Ameglia shipyard) and the I.C.Y.
+The GRI 403-9 "Work-related injuries", GRI 403-10 "Work-related ill health" and GRI 407-1 "Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk" have also been covered with information relating to both direct employees and trainees and workers of contractors; With regard to environmental matters, the data is presented by Business Unit (see page 195).
+The Yacht Business Unit includes the data relating to the Ameglia, Viareggio and Massa shipyards with reference to Sanlorenzo S.p.A., the Bluegame S.r.l. data (which cannot yet be separated out from the overall data of the Ameglia shipyard) and the I.C.Y.
 S.r.l. data.
-In from which the Sanlorenzo yards source their supplies. addition to the data relative to the La Spezia shipyard, In the case of Viareggio, in particular, one of the pods the Superyacht Business Unit data instead also includes is supplied by a different supplier compared to the data for the Polo Nautico Viareggio S.r.l. company.
-With other withdrawal points present on the site.
-Specific reference to the waste generated only, it was possible indications on the data are provided in the notes at the to provide details relating to the Bluegame Business end of the chapter.
-Unit, including in this case also the data relating to With reference to diesel for sea trials, it should be the I.C.Y.
+In addition to the data relative to the La Spezia shipyard, the Superyacht Business Unit data instead also includes data for the Polo Nautico Viareggio S.r.l. company.
+With reference to the waste generated only, it was possible to provide details relating to the Bluegame Business Unit, including in this case also the data relating to the I.C.Y.
 S.r.l. company.
-With specific reference to noted that the data reported represents the entire GRI 301-1 "Materials used by weight or volume", the quantity purchased by Sanlorenzo and Bluegame, data relating to the Bluegame Business Unit takes including the portion that is not used directly by the into consideration both the models produced in companies, but which remains inside the boats and is Ameglia and the models whose production has been therefore subsequently consumed by the owner.
-The outsourced.
-The GRI Standards relating to the topic of energy consumption conversion factors used are those biodiversity are covered with reference to the Ameglia proposed by DEFRA (2022, 2021 and 2020).. and Viareggio sites, located within or near a protected GRI 302-3 "Energy intensity": Energy intensity was natural context.
-It should be noted, however, that GRI calculated by comparing energy consumption for the indicator 304-4 "IUCN Red List species and national year to the gross tonnage (GT) of vessels delivered conservation list species with habitats in areas affected in the year, with reference to the Yacht, Bluegame and by operations" was addressed only with reference to Superyacht Business Unit.
-GRI 305 "Emissions": As regards the calculation of the Ameglia site, where the impacts generated on local plant and animal species have a greater relevance, since direct GHG emissions (Scope 1), deriving from the the shipyard lies within the Montemarcello-Magra-Vara consumption of natural gas and diesel fuel for the Natural Park.
+With specific reference to GRI 301-1 "Materials used by weight or volume", the data relating to the Bluegame Business Unit takes into consideration both the models produced in Ameglia and the models whose production has been outsourced.
+The GRI Standards relating to the topic of biodiversity are covered with reference to the Ameglia and Viareggio sites, located within or near a protected natural context.
+It should be noted, however, that GRI indicator 304-4 "IUCN Red List species and national conservation list species with habitats in areas affected by operations" was addressed only with reference to the Ameglia site, where the impacts generated on local plant and animal species have a greater relevance, since the shipyard lies within the Montemarcello-Magra-Vara Natural Park.